Body cord: How it works

 In Épée, the A and B lines run up separate wires to the tip (there is no lamé).
 When the tip is depressed, it connects the A and B lines, resulting in a valid touch.
 However, if the tip is touching the opponents weapon (their C line) or the grounded strip, nothing happens when it is depressed, as the current is redirected to the C line.
 Grounded strips are particularly important in Épée, as without one, a touch to the floor registers as a valid touch (rather than off-target as in Foil).

 In Sabre, similarly to Foil, the A line is connected to the lamé, but both the B and C lines are connected to the body of the weapon.
 Any contact between the B/C line (doesn't matter which, as they are always connected) and the opponent's A line (their lamé) results in a valid touch.
-There is no need for grounded strips in Sabre, as hitting something other than the opponent's lame does nothing.
+There is no need for grounded strips in Sabre, as hitting something other than the opponent's lamé does nothing.

 On the strip

 Typically, a fencer wears a body cord under their jacket.
 The wire is threaded through the sleeve of the weapon arm as it is being donned.
 Most gloves feature a small hole designed for body cord use.
 In officially sanctioned tournaments, the plug that fits into the weapon must be secured with an additional device, usually a small clip.

 The other end of the wire is connected to the reel, as well as a D-ring on the fencer's jacket to prevent it from disconnecting during a bout.
-In addition, foilists and saberists must connect their alligator clips to their lamés.
+In addition, foilists and sabreists must connect their alligator clips to their lamés.
 Fencers are forced by regulation to attach the lamé clip to their weapon arm side to prevent accidental or intentional removal.

 Regulation also stipulates that any fencer who brings a defective body cord to the strip be penalized with a yellow card.
 However, should one's body cord fail in the middle of a bout, no penalty is awarded.
 In both cases, the fencer is not allowed to disrobe to change cords.
 This leads to the common practice of replacing the body cord by tying the new cord around the defective cord and pulling it through the sleeve.